srihk/Slide/README.md

 # **S\ide**

 Slide (stylized as **S\ide**) is a downloadable game for Android, Windows, and Linux.
-An endless runner... drifter game made using Unity3D.
+An endless runner... slider game made using Unity3D.

 Red, an endangered cube and our protagonist, must drift his way through an army of disunited walls!